smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 **3. Repeat as needed**

 With our new changes in place the bottleneck moved!
-The function B and its children were now the worst performers.
+The method B and its children were now the worst performers.

 <div class="table-responsive image-center">